Skip navigation

 Acupressure is an ancient Chinese method that involves placing pressure on an area of your body, using fingers or another device, to make you feel better.
 It is similar to acupuncture.
 Acupressure and acupuncture work by changing the pain messages that nerves send to your brain.

-Sometimes, mild nausea and even morning sickness may improve by using your middle and index fingers to press firmly down on the groove between the two large tendons on the inside of your wrist that start at the base of your palm.
+Sometimes, mild nausea and even morning sickness may improve when you press firmly down on pressure point P-6 (also called point PC6 or Neiguan).
+This is the groove between the two large tendons on the inside of your wrist that start at the base of your palm.

 Special wristbands to help relieve nausea are sold over the counter at many stores.
 When the band is worn around the wrist, it presses on these pressure points.